 At Parkhall Integrated College, we firmly believe that developing respect for others is a key attribute of all our pupils.
-To encourage this, pupils are regularly given the opportunity to engage in a range of workshops, events and programmes.
+To encourage this, pupils are regularly given the opportunity to engage in a range of workshops, events and programmes in conjunction with our partner schools, Antrim Grammar School and St. Benedict's College.